 Or as the desis call it, tawaa.
 There is nothing more people abroad miss than homemade roti.

-The aroma, the aura, the taste – exquisite.
+The aroma, the taste – exquisite.

 2. Muslim Shower